zjh1943/mendix-antd-date-picker/README.md

     * On open change.
 Will be triggered when the picker pannel is opened or closed.
     * On OK cick.
 Will be triggered when click ok button.
 The ok button will be showd when "Show time" is true.
 * Picker Value. (not support any more)
     * Default Picker value.
-The default time value on the picker pannel.
+The default date value on the picker pannel.
 * Disable Date.
     * Disable mode.
 Disable some dates, so that some invalid dates can not be choosen by user.
         - 'Off' means no date will be disabled.